 Snake Plant Frozen has silvery-gray and green variegated foliage that reaches about 24 inches.
-Leaves appear from the center of the plant, and growth is near vertical without branching.
-Pups, or new Snake Plants appear in the same container as the mother plant and are sent out on runners underground.
+Leaves appear from the center of the plant, and growth is near-vertical without branching.
+Pups or new Snake Plants appear in the same container as the mother plant and are sent out on runners underground.
 These new plants can be dug up and divided to yield new small pups that can be planted in their own container.
-Snake Plant Frozen are very slow growing, and handle extremely low light conditions.
+Snake Plant Frozen is very slow-growing and handles extremely low light conditions.

 |Mature Height||10 to 16 Inches|